Nakano Takeko: Death

-Early in the morning, at the Yanagi bridge in the area of Nishibata, Fukushima, Nakano launched a charge against the troops of the Japanese Imperial Army of the Domain of Ōgaki, commanded by a Shaguma and armed with firearms.
-When the Imperial troops realized, in shock, that their enemies were female warriors, their commanders ordered the troops not to kill them.
-This hesitation gave Nakano's warriors an opening to attack.
-They killed several Imperial troops before the gunfire finally resumed.
-The lethal fury of the women of Aizu impressed their enemy, who were not expecting such resistance.
-Armed with her naginata, Nakano Takeko herself killed five or six soldiers before succumbing to a rifle shot to the chest.
+On the morning of 16 October 1868 at the Yanagi bridge, Nishibata area in Fukushima, Nakano launched a charge against Imperial troops from Domain of Ōgaki, commanded by a man named Shaguma, who were armed with rifles.
+When the Imperial troops realised that their enemies were female warriors, their commanders gave orders not to shoot them.
+This gave Nakano's warriors an opportunity to attack.
+They killed several of their enemies before the Imperial troops opened fire.
+Nakano was wounded by a bullet to the chest.

-Rather than letting the enemy take possession of her corpse to wreak havoc and cut off her head as a war trophy, Nakano asked her sister Yūko to behead her in order to prevent her capture, as well as give her an honourable burial.
+Rather than letting the enemy take possession of her head as a trophy, Nakano asked her sister Yūko to behead her in order to prevent her capture, as well as give her an honourable burial.
 Yūko agreed to her sister's request.
 She asked for the assistance of Ueno Yoshisaburō, an Aizu soldier, to help with the beheading.

-Hirata Kochō, the foster younger sister who had studied naginata and calligraphy as Daisuke's foster daughter, was saved by Jinbo Yukiko in the battle and, being the vice-commander, assumed command of the troop to defend Aizuwakamatsu Castle after she was killed, while the deputy became Yamamoto Yaeko.
+Hirata Kochō was saved by Jinbo Yukiko in the battle and, being the vice-commander, assumed command of the troop to defend Aizuwakamatsu Castle after she was killed, while the deputy became Yamamoto Yaeko.
 Later, Kōko and Yūko entered Tsuruga castle and joined Yamamoto Yae.

-After the battle, detached from the body, the head of Nakano Takeko was thus moved by her sister to the nearby Hōkai temple of her family, modern Aizubange, in the prefecture of Fukushima, and buried with honour by the priest under a pine tree.
+After the battle, Nakano's head was taken by her sister to the nearby Hōkai temple of her family, modern Aizubange, in the prefecture of Fukushima, and buried with honour by the priest under a pine tree.
 Her weapon was donated to the temple.